MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/onedrive-files.md

 ## Access a OneDrive for Business file in Dynamics 365 Guides

-You can access OneDrive for Business files from the Main menu.
+You can access OneDrive for Business files from the Main menu in Microsoft Dynamics 365 Guides.
 This makes it easy to find a file whether you're on a call or working with a guide.
 You can only open image files and .pdf files through the Main menu, however.

 > [!NOTE]
 > Dynamics 365 Guides does not support uploading content from shared SharePoint sites.